microsoft/pxt/docs/blog/translations-in-context.md

 ![Link to enable translation mode in the documentation](/static/blog/translations-in-context/docsbutton.png)

-Each piece of text that can be translated will have a colored border and an icon to edit the translation.

 Each portion of text that is available for translation will have a colored border and an icon to edit the translation.
 The colored borders mean:

 * Red border: the text has no translation